 Application Context

 DVP is the VA’s Data Access Service, responsible for transport and temporary storage (caching) of structured and non-structured data between internal VA and external producers and consumers.
 DVP provides a common access mechanism for Veteran and Service Member electronic record information stored in and outside the VA.
 DVP removes the risk of using separate systems.
 Instead, it provides a new platform or modernized system that allows for Veteran and employee increased transparency.
 The solution will eliminate multiple silos.
-VADP will integrate with other VA systems including VBMS, EDW, CDW, Corporate, and a number of legacy systems.
+VADP will integrate with other VA systems including VBMS, EDW, CDW, VistALink, Corporate, and a number of legacy systems.